and welcome to our German Word of the Day. This time we’ll have a look at the meaning of

 I on the other hand am a yes go, because we’re done and I will go to the break room, drink coffee.
 Little do I know what horrors are waiti.. oh wait, we’re not in that cottage anymore.
 Phew.

 This was our look at the German preposition mit, and I hope you got some idea of how useful and common it really is as a prefix.
 Mitkommen, mitbringen, mithaben, mitmachen, mitthis, mitthat … there are sooo many.
-The two main ideas it adds are joining in and along…. joining is actually more a sub-domain of along but anyway.
-What matters is that you got a bit of a feel for it, so I hope you did.

 If you have any questions about mit or if you want to try out some examples and have them corrected, or if you know some other cool mit-words that we should mention, just leave a comment.